Welcome to the Ohio Test Prep Teachers' Lounge!

 - Hopefully, soon.
 It's hard to predict precise timelines.
 I work on the website and assessments as time permits, and often time doesn't permit for extended blocks.
 But, I am getting there.
-I am working on the American Government assessments now and will continue to add review games as well.
-Also, note that as I become more Edcite savvy, the assessments will evolve as well.
+As I become more Edcite savvy, the assessments will evolve as well.

 Our school blocks YouTube.
 Can you add the videos directly to Ohio Test Prep?

 - Unfortunately, no. As I indicated above, I do not own the videos; they are embedded from third parties on YouTube.
 Some day, maybe I will create my own videos, but that's probably at least a few years away.
 This is also a good time to point out that I can't really do anything about mistakes and errors in the videos.
 If there are serious problems with particular videos, I will remove and/or replace them.
 Also, I am in the process of updating the video embedding code, so that no "related videos" appear at the end of the videos, since those videos are often not especially useful.